 The PS-A requires a power supply of 12 V DC (nominal), usually the power supply of the motorcycle.
 The circuit is active as soon and as long as the supply voltage is applied and can operate down to approx. 8 V.

-Two LED provide an indication of operation.
+Two LED provide an indication of operation and can be used for troubleshooting.
 They light up with the rhythm of the signal; one of the two LEDs is always lit.

 The connection cable has 4 wires (ground, power supply, input, output) and is UL rated.

 Diameter ca. 16 mm, length ca. 52 mm, weight ca. 19 g (typical).
 The entire circuit is potted in epoxy and painted, thus protected against vibration and weather.